NATE Certification for HVAC Techs: Exams, Cost, Renewal

 Step 5: Maintain Certification

 Certifications last 2 years.
-Renew with:
+Renew with 16 hours of CEUs, or retake the exam.

 How Much Does It Cost?